Dallas Hilton: Restoration

 In 1977, Opal Sebastian, real estate investor, purchased the building and changed the name to the Plaza Hotel.
 All floors above the fourth level had been closed for an unknown period of time, and all rooms were in poor condition.
 Sebastian reopened the floors one at a time as they were rehabilitated.

 On February 15, 1985, the hotel was sold again to the Dallas Plaza Partners of California, made up of Hotel Equity Management and Blackmond, Garlock and Flynn real estate merchant banker of San Francisco.
-The Dallas Plaza Partners contracted with Corgan Architects Associates to restore the hotel and Jerry O'Hara to renovate the interior, which took ten months.
+The Dallas Plaza Partners contracted with Corgan to restore the hotel and Jerry O'Hara to renovate the interior, which took ten months.
 In December 1985, The Dallas Plaza Hotel opened its doors.
 It was later renamed The Aristocrat Hotel of Dallas and managed by Holiday Inn.

 The building was added to the National Register of Historic Places and designated a Dallas Landmark in 1985.
 It was also designated as a Recorded Texas Historic Landmark in 1988.

-Today
+2005 Renovation and flag change

-In 2006, InterContinental Hotels Group, the parent company of Holiday Inn, converted the hotel to the Hotel Indigo Dallas Downtown.
-The property's interior underwent a $5 million renovation that introduced hardwood floors, spa-like guest bathrooms, a business center and an upgraded fitness area.
+In 2005, SMI Hotel Group purchased the hotel.
+In conjunction InterContinental Hotel Group, the parent company of Holiday Inn, began the conversion to the Hotel Indigo Dallas Downtown.
+During this renovation property's interior underwent a $5 million renovation that introduced hardwood floors, spa-like guest bathrooms, a business center and an upgraded fitness area.
 Today the hotel contains 3000 sqft of meeting space and 169 rooms.